Conviction tossed for man found guilty of killing girlfriend in Dubuque

 "In short, we believe the excluded evidence 'would have clearly aided the defense in its only available theory,' namely, that Link was responsible for her own death," justices wrote.

-Cassie Nelson, Link's sister, said the family is "definitely not pleased" with the outcome.
+Cassie Nelson, Link's sister, said today that the family is "definitely not pleased" with the outcome.

 However, "I have faith in the system," she said.
 "Hopefully, if he does even get his retrial, he gets first-degree (murder) instead."